sethetter/seth.computer/src/about.md

 title: About
 ---

-I am a Wichita, KS based web application developer with a huge focus on community and civic tech.
+I am a Wichita, KS based web application developer with a focus on community and civic tech.
 I work full time for [The OpenGov Foundation](opengov) and organize two Wichita community groups, [devICT](devict) and [Open Wichita](openwichita).